Statins are the most commonly prescribed

 day.
 Statins are most beneficial when you take them on a long-term

-healthy, but at high risk of developing cardiovascular disease.
+prescribed statins if you’re at high risk of developing

 When should I take my statin?